The University of Law ranks 10th in the UK for quality of teaching in National Student Survey 2024. Find out more

 Halloween Laws

-The UK is all too used to reports of teenagers being banned from buying eggs and the occasional creepy clown story hitting the headlines around the Halloween season.
+The UK is used to reports of teenagers being banned from buying eggs and the occasional creepy clown story hitting the headlines around the Halloween season.
 Apart from laws to protect residents from antisocial behaviour, the UK doesn’t legally restrict festivities.
 However, the same can’t be said for the rest of the world.
-To celebrate Halloween, we take a look at Halloween related laws across the world.
+To celebrate Halloween, we take a look at the spooky and Halloween related laws across the world, including some favourites from our students.

 No Halloween masks